m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ### Additional code

 In the Julia implementation we need to define the `Point2D` data structure, which is set as a subtype of the convenient `FieldVector` structure of the `StaticArrays` package, which allow all arithmetics to work out of the box for this type of point.
-We use also the `Printf` package to write the coordinates, and import the `norm`  function from `LinearAlgebra` (which is available by default in Julia), although writting a custom `norm` function would be trivial and equilvalent.
+We use also the `Printf` package to write the coordinates, and import the `norm`  function from `LinearAlgebra` (which is available by default in Julia), although writing a custom `norm` function would be trivial and equivalent.
 We also defined a custom function to generate random points, and the code ends with the explicit call to the main function with the desired number of steps.

 On the Fortran side we define the type of floats of the package explicitly.
 A simple function to return a random number was defined and a function to compute the norm of a vector of the desired dimension was required.